fundwotsai2001/AP-adapter/README.md

 ## Downloading checkpoint
-for AudioMAE checkpoint you can download it from [pretrain](https://drive.google.com/file/d/1ni_DV4dRf7GxM8k-Eirx71WP9Gg89wwu/view?usp=share_link)

-You will need to change the path in audio_encoder/AudioMAE.py.
-For AP-adapter checkpoint you can download it from [AP-adpater](https://drive.google.com/drive/u/0/folders/1TPbiVx4ijjd2tdbLNmwPgpR8UUoRizmj)
+for AudioMAE checkpoint you can download it from [pretrain](https://drive.google.com/file/d/1ni_DV4dRf7GxM8k-Eirx71WP9Gg89wwu/view?usp=share_link) For AP-adapter checkpoint you can download it from [AP-adpater](https://drive.google.com/drive/u/0/folders/1TPbiVx4ijjd2tdbLNmwPgpR8UUoRizmj)
 ```